Connect with others who understand.

 Psychotherapy — or talk therapy — is an important component of many treatment plans for schizophrenia.
 In fact, psychotherapy helps with many mental illnesses, including depressive symptoms.

-Research has shown that a form of psychotherapy called cognitive behavioral therapy (CBT) can help individuals living with schizophrenia improve their quality of life.
-CBT focuses on being aware of patterns of thought and behavior.
-It is a skill-based therapy in which techniques such as self-calming or problem-solving can be worked on during a session or out in everyday life.
+A form of psychotherapy called cognitive behavioral therapy (CBT) can help people living with schizophrenia improve their quality of life.
+CBT helps people become more aware of negative thinking and learn practical skills such as self-calming or problem-solving.

 Psychotherapy — or talk therapy — is an important component of many treatment plans for schizophrenia.

-While not considered first-line treatments, some other types of medications may be recommended to help relieve some symptoms of schizophrenia or treat associated mental health conditions.
+Although not considered first-line treatments, some other types of medications may be recommended to help relieve certain symptoms of schizophrenia or treat similar health conditions.

 Mood Stabilizers

-Mood stabilizers can help even out mood swings.
-Although these medications are primarily used to treat mood disorders such as bipolar disorder 1, they may be recommended for people with schizophrenia who experience a depressed mood or aggression.
-However, psychiatry research has found that mood stabilizers often aren’t helpful for people with schizophrenia, and many experts don’t recommend using them to treat this health problem.
+Mood stabilizers can help treat mood swings.
+Although these medications are primarily used to treat mood disorders, they may also be prescribed for people with schizophrenia who experience depressed mood or aggression.
+Mood stabilizers can be used along with antipsychotics if needed to better manage schizophrenia symptoms.

 Antidepressants